rdz-oss/BattyBirdNET-Pi/README.md

 ## Automated real-time bat & bird detection and identification

-Extended and enhanced fork of BirdNET-Pi for bats AND birds.
+Extended and enhanced fork of BirdNET-Pi for bats, birds or your own fine-tuned classifier.
 Use with Raspberry Pi 4 or 5 and an Audiomoth or Echo Meter Touch 2 basic or Pro.
 **'Easy' - no Linux skill required - installation option now available.**